weilingx46/workshop-ws-5-17-alt-server/README.md

     app.run(host='0.0.0.0', port=80)
 ```

 Now run `python app.js` again and go to the URL http://localhost/hello/YOUR_NAME.
+If this doesn't work for you, try `sudo python app.py`.
 It should look something like this:

 ![hello my name](img/hello_my_name.PNG)